MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### DEPLOY PRODUCTION - backend @v1.15.1

-Mover team!
  We're introducing a bug fix and stability improvements in this deploy.
 #### User/Support Impact
 - User: Users creating a new Mover account using the Sign in with Microsoft account feature will have appropriate access to running all types of transfers (some transfers appeared as not allowed to some new users).